999 Calls.

 As a Responder

-Attend 999 emergencies across Cambridge
+Respond to real 999 emergencies across Cambridge

 Provide immediate care within a defined scope of practice